flopezjr/5-blue-json-mraz/README.md

 ## Question

-What enables a Senate Candidate's ability to raise money from out of state?
+What encourages a donor to donate to senate candidates from another state?
-Does a challenger raise more money out of state if they are a member of their states majority party or if they are a member of their states oppositions party?
+Does a challenger raise more money from out of state donors if they are a member of their states majority party or if they are a member of their states oppositions party?

 ## Hypothesis

-We think that having the best opportunity to gain a seat for either party will most encourage out-of-state of donations(so, Republican challengers in Republican states and Democratic Challengers in Democratic States.
+We think that having the best opportunity to gain a seat for either party will most encourage out-of-state of donations (so, Republican challengers in Republican states and Democratic Challengers in Democratic States).

-Since they are the opposition of the party of their state, they would be less likely to raise money in-state, and that states with whom they share a party affiliation would donate heavily to that challenger, in an attempt to gain that seat.
+If a candidate is a member their state's opposition party, they will likely raise less money in-state on average, and more from states with whom they share a party affiliation.

 ## Data Sources